-Corozal Cars is the one rental service our listing information includes.
-When planning, you can call them at (501) 422-3339, otherwise visit them on East Side Highway in the eastern part of Corozal.
+Corozal Cars happens to be the one rental service we have information on.
+You can give them a call at (501) 422-3339, or they are found on East Side Highway in the eastern part of Corozal.

 Before you even arrive in Corozal you can reserve your rental either on-line or over the phone.
 When you do, you'll be able to request the type of vehicle you'd like to drive.
 A variety of makes and models are available throughout the various agencies, and the type you request will depend on what you're planning on doing during your stay.
 If you'll stay around your hotel and use the rental to get out for shopping trips or to your restaurant reservations, a simple sedan will be fine.
 If you have plans to explore the surrounding area and find roads that are off the beaten track, you will most definitely need a sports utility vehicle to get around.

 ...road side services are limited...